Pharmacy Health Services

 Bring the paper prescription to school with you.*

-Have your health care provider fax or call the prescription to us.
+Have your health care provider fax, call or e-prescribe the prescription to us.

 Have your health care provider mail the prescription to us.